Become a registered psychologist

 |Offers expire||28 March, 2022|

 Students are asked to apply for both Programs, giving their preference (eligibility will still be determined on GPA)

 Deferring offers is not permitted.
 Students will need to re-apply for the program in the following year.

 These programs are offered on a full-time basis only.
+These programs are taught on-campus only.
 Students are unable to take a Leave of Absence from the programs and cannot transfer between programs.